Two and a Half Men season 9

 The ninth season of the American television sitcom Two and a Half Men aired on CBS from September 19, 2011 to May 14, 2012.

 The season saw Ashton Kutcher joining the cast as Walden Schmidt.
 This season is the first without the show's previous star Charlie Sheen, and features a rebooted plot, marking a major change in the series by focusing on Alan and Jake coping with life after the death of Charlie, with help from their new best friend and housemate, Walden, a dot-com billionaire who is in the process of being divorced by his wife.
 The trio bond and form a surrogate family unit.
 This was the last season to air on Mondays.

 Cast

 Main

-Note: The billing for the regular characters changed in the opening credits this season in that Jon Cryer and Ashton Kutcher are listed at the same time and Conchata Ferrell is listed before Marin Hinkle.
+Note: The billing for the regular characters changed in the opening credits this season in that Jon Cryer and Ashton Kutcher with Angus T. Jones guest star Amber Tamblyn also featuring Jennifer Bini Taylor, Hilary Duff are listed at the same time and Conchata Ferrell is listed before Marin Hinkle.
 The Complete Ninth Season DVD cover dropped Marin Hinkle's name and character from the cast list altogether, and CBS press releases for season 9 billed Hinkle as a recurring cast member.